10/24/2024

 speaker

-the moment, or just mainly sell these specs.
-Well, I mean, I think when we talk
+I'm just curious if you're looking at any portfolios at the moment or just mainly sell-leaseback?
+Well, I mean, I think when we talk sell-leaseback, we're talking about portfolios.

 speaker

-to at least back, we're talking about portfolios of assets.
-So.
-You know, getting getting will certainly buy individual sites by selling back.
-We do have about ten percent of our business over the last couple of years, which is actually buying leases.
-But that's not necessarily our core product.
-But typically, what we like to do with with any of our given tenants is by a portfolio of properties that we can put into a unitary master lease for all the reasons that Brian articulated earlier in the call.
+Getty will certainly buy individual sites, buy a sale lease back.
+We do have about 10% of our business over the last couple of years, which is actually buying leases, but that's not necessarily our core product.
+But typically what we like to do with any of our given tenants is buy a portfolio of properties that we can put into a unitary master lease for all the reasons that Brian articulated earlier in the call.
 It does have some structural advantages for us.

 speaker

-Okay, and then, I've been in the news, so the potentially looking to exit their stores.
-Would you have a preference for an existing tenant to be the buyer?
-Or would you like to have a new relationship into diversification?
+Okay, and then ARCO has been in the news, so they're potentially looking to exit their C-stores.
+Would you have a preference for an existing tenant to be the buyer, or would you like to have a new relationship and some diversification?

 speaker

-Yeah, certainly we've seen the same headlines and we feel pretty good about our portfolios of properties that we have these to our co.
-You know, it's a, it's a growing and consolidate industry.
-So we have had certain of our tenants be acquired by other tenants over time, right?
-Which has led to some some consolidation on our tenant roster.
-Really, I'd say at this point in time, I don't want to get too far down the line on that because it's only headlines in the news, but it would depend on who the counterparty is and how we feel about their their view of our properties and how strong that that company is as a counterparty
+Yes, certainly we've seen the same headlines, and we feel pretty good about our portfolios of properties that we have leased to ARCO.
+It's a growing and consolidating industry, so by other tenants over time, right, which has led to some consolidation on our tenant roster.
+Really, I'd say at this point in time, I don't want to get too far down the line on that because it's only headlines in the news, but it would depend on who the counterparty is and how we feel about their view of our properties and how strong that company is as a counterparty for Getty.

 speaker